The Grady Nia Project's Contributions to Science

 - Risk factors for suicidal behavior among abused women include increased number and severity of negative life events, a history of child maltreatment, psychological distress and depression, hopelessness, and substance abuse.
 Protective factors against suicidal behavior include hopefulness, self-efficacy, coping skills, social support, and effectiveness in obtaining resources.

-Racial/ethnic identity and community in abused, suicidal African American women
+Racial/ethnic identity and community in African American women survivors of abuse who are experiencing suicidal thoughts

 - Among low-income African Americans with a history of suicidal behavior and intimate partner violence, experiencing more racist events is linked with increased identification with an individual’s own ethnicity and less identification with those of other ethnicities.